Individual Disability Insurance for Doctors

 You chose medicine as a career to help people and make a difference.
 But what happens if you can’t practice medicine — whether temporarily or permanently — due to an accident or illness?
 What happens to the financial obligations you’ve incurred and the income to fund the lifestyle you enjoy?
 If you’re fortunate, you won’t have to worry about that happening.
 But as a doctor, you deal with people who didn’t think accidents or illnesses would happen to them either.

 Individual disability insurance is something most people should consider owning.
-For physicians and medical professionals, it’s even more important to own an individual disability insurance policy.
-Here are seven reasons why you need it:
+For physicians dentists, and other high-earning medical professionals, this type of coverage is an absolute must-have.
+Here are seven reasons why doctors need physician disability insurance.

 - You could injure yourself in a recreational activity like skiing, playing basketball, or boating.

 - You could suffer a stroke that prevents you from some of the physical aspects of your practice, but still enable you to consult or teach.